syncfusion-content/aurelia-docs/Aurelia/Grid/Filter.md

 Filter bar message:

-The filter bar message is supported only for the [`filterType`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "filterType") as filterbar.
+The filter bar message is supported only for the [`filterType`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-filtertype "filterType") as `filterbar`.
 The filtered data with column name is displayed in the grid pager itself.
 By default [`showFilterBarStatus`](http://help.syncfusion.com/api/js/ejgrid#members:filtersettings-showfilterbarmessage "showFilterBarMessage") is true.

 The following code example describes the above behavior.